1. Overview

 4. Conclusion

-In this article, we have defined what a JSON Schema is and which are some relevant keyword that helps us to define our schema.
+In this article, we defined what a JSON schema is and which are some relevant keywords that help us to define our schema.

-Coupling a JSON Schema with its corresponding JSON Object representation we can perform some validation task.
+By coupling a JSON Schema with its corresponding JSON Object representation, we can perform some validation tasks.